reports and documents

 The data in this report has been generated by the 2024 application season of the Aziz Foundation's Masters Scholarship Programme.

-The publication covers datasets on applications and awards, covering course of study, demography, socio-economic background and other indicators of disadvantage.
+The publication covers datasets on applications and awards, including course of study, demography, socio-economic background and other indicators of disadvantage.

 Where possible, this year's datasets are contextualised in reference to previous seasons, and in relation to national figures provided by the the ONS and HESA.